JasurbekNURBOYEV/hops/README.md

-# hops
+# hops 2.0 - under development
+### upcoming version brings a special TORA edition
 An officer robot for Python UZBEKISTAN Community.

 Made of Python & Made for Python

-## Download the repo, change it a bit, welcome to your continuous nightmares.
+## Download the repo, check for bugs, report issues.